Royal Gunpowder Mills

 Is there food and drink available?

-There is a cafe selling sandwiches, jacket potatoes, cakes and snacks.
+There is a cafe selling drinks and light refreshments.
 You can eat a picnic in the grounds.

 What are the main things to do?